Andy Rouse: Andy Rouse Engineering

 As a prelude to the new 2.0 litre formula for 1991, Rouse built a 2.0 Sierra Sapphire run under the Hawaiian Tropic banner, driven first by Ray Bellm and then Chris Hodgetts.
 The car was not very successful, but it did give useful experience for the super touring era to come.
 For 1991, ARE picked up the works contract to run the Toyota team.
 The car was a success, challenging for the 1991 title.
 In 1992 Rouse was joined by Will Hoy, again running the Toyota Carina, before setting up the works Ford Mondeo team for 1993, hiring Paul Radisich to drive alongside himself.
 The Mondeo was the class of the field in the second half of the 1993 season, but had to give best in 1994 to Alfa Romeo.
 He retired from driving at the end of 1994, hiring Kelvin Burt as Paul's teammate for 1995.
 That year was frustrating, and Ford gave the works contract to West Surrey Racing for the following season.
 Rouse instead ran a semi-works Nissan team in 1996, running Gary Ayles and Owen McAuley with limited success.
 Rouse later built a Super Touring specification Toyota Corolla which failed to find a racing team.

 Since the demise of his touring car teams, Rouse spent several years trying to promote a rival series to the BTCC; his proposed "Supercar V8" was based on a spaceframe chassis, normally aspirated V8 engine, and bodywork modelled on medium to large saloon cars.
 This series has not yet materialised.

 Rouse has since wound down Andy Rouse Engineering and retired from motor racing.
 He now runs a commercial real estate business and restores Cadillac vehicles.

-His son Julian is a director of the Arden International racing team.
+Rouse's son Julian is a director of the Arden International racing team.